F3F5/Firefox-performance-improvements/README.md

     Step 4: Make scroll faster
     mousewheel.min_line_scroll_amount 25 (or what you like)

 Step 5:
 By default, Firefox is configured to automatically check spelling.
 You can disable this in the Settings window :

 Click the Fx89menuButton button and select Settings.
 In the Main panel, go to the Languages section.
 Uncheck Check spelling when typing.
 ![2017-11-02-14-56-14-802543](https://user-images.githubusercontent.com/108226177/221352602-83334e48-86c7-42d4-a06a-1af11ef3e306.png)

+GOOD ADDONS
+1. https://addons.mozilla.org/en-US/firefox/addon/ublock-origin - disabling ads, tracks and another.
+2. https://addons.mozilla.org/en-US/firefox/addon/to-google-translate - best translator for firefox